 Upper-tier USB-C hubs typically feature even more ports, including ethernet, HDMI, and power inputs.
 This is essentially the dongle equivalent of a docking station.
-Unfortunately, many of these more expensive hubs share the same basic 6-inch cable of their cheaper cousins, meaning that these dongles may still dangle from tablets and some laptops.
+Many of these fancier hubs feature the same basic 6-inch cable as their more basic cousins, meaning they may dangle from tablets and some laptops.
 And then, of course, there’s IOgear’s Dock Pro, which is as close to a true dock as we’ve seen.

-At about five inches long and two inches wide, the VA-UC008 is a bit larger than some other hubs, and the six inches of cord length is still a bit too short if your laptop’s USB-C port is mounted alongside the display panel.
+At nearly five inches long and two inches wide, the VA-UC008 is a bit larger than some other hubs, and what appears to be about six inches of cord length is still a bit too short if your laptop’s USB-C port is mounted alongside the display panel.
 But the USB-A ports are smartly divvied up so that even fat novelty USB sticks shouldn’t interfere with other connectors.
 We’re not in love with the USB 2.0 port, but it can be assigned to a mouse or keyboard with no issue.